How to hack a Windows computer.

 In this case, though, you’ll need to back up a little differently than normal, since you can’t log in to the machine.

 If you can, boot the computer from a rescue or emergency disc created by a backup tool like Macrium Reflect or EaseUS Todo.
 You’ll probably need to make that disc (or USB stick) on a different computer, but that’s OK.
-Once you boot from that media, you’ll be taken to the backup software, where you can create a backup image of the computer’s hard disk.
+Once you boot from that media, you’ll be taken to the backup software on that media, where you can create a backup image of the computer’s hard disk.

-There are two things that could prevent you from being able to do this:
+Two things can prevent you from being able to do this: